ffbeast/ffbeast.github.io/docs/en/common_motor.md

 FFBeast project based on **BLDC (BRUSHLESS) motor**.
 None of other types is supported. **There is no DC or Step motor support!**

 But virtually any BLDC motor with three phases will work.
 From hobby grade to industrial.
-Performance of the final device will be determined by your characteristics of the motor you choose.
+Performance of the final device will be determined by characteristics of the motor you choose.
 The more torque motor able to produce the stronger will be final device.

 ## Howerboard/Scooter motor
 <img src="../../assets/images/motor65.jpg">